zikula-modules/DizkusModule/README.md

 Dizkus Forums
 ========================

-Dizkus is a fully integrated forum solution for Zikula 1.3+.

-Enjoy it !
+Please dont use this version.
+Unfortunately there is still a lot to do.